MyTooliT/ICOc/Documentation/Tutorials.md

    You can find the current version of the STU firmware [here](https://github.com/MyTooliT/STU/releases).

 2. Please take a look at the section [“General”](#tutorials:section:general) to find out how to execute the production tests for the STU.
-If you want to run the connection and EEPROM test (aka **all tests except the flash test**), then please execute the following command:
+If you want to run the connection and EEPROM test (aka **all tests except the flash test**, i.e. the EEPROM and connection test), then please execute the following command:

    ```sh
    test-stu -k eeprom -k connection